Crispy120286/mythic/content/Session Notes/Act 3. The First Life Arc/Session 32 - 2024-07-25 - Over the Void.md

 * [[Voltaire]] jumps to my ship and engages the Red Dragon.
 * I cast Greater Invisibility on myself.
 * My crew attacks and kills some of the kobolds with ballista.
 * The Red Dragon breaths fire on my ship and crew.
 I respond with an Emergency Force Sphere.
+Many of my crew are dead and my ship is damaged.

 %% If needed
 ## Loose Ends